ericbrished-cyber/direct_repo/README.md

-Here is a clean, barebones `README.md` that captures the essential usage of your new pipeline structure.

 # LLM RCT Extraction & Evaluation

 A pipeline for extracting statistical results for a given ICO (Intervention, Comparator, Outcome) from Randomized Controlled Trial (RCT) PDFs using LLMs (GPT, Claude, Gemini) and evaluating performance against a gold standard.